Neophytos Vamvas: History

 He was born on the island of Chios.
 His parents' names were Isidoros and Stamatia.
 His parents were poor.
 He began his studies in Chios.
 He was very intelligent.
 He learned the acceptable sciences of the time.
 He studied physics, astronomy, and mathematics.
 He became an expert in the Greek language.
 He was ordained a priest in 1791.
 He continued his studies on the island of Sifnos in 1793.
 He studied at the flourishing school of Misail Patmios.
 He was 17 years old.
 He continued his studies on the island of Patmos with Daniel Kerameas.
-He wanted to continue his studies in Pisa, Italy because he wanted to expand his knowledge base.
-He returned to Chios and studied with Dorotheos Proios who was an expert in mathematics.
-By the year 1796, he followed Proios to Constantinople.
+He wanted to continue his studies in Pisa, Italy, because he wanted to expand his knowledge base.
+He returned to Chios and studied with Dorotheos Proios, who was an expert in mathematics.
+By the year 1796, he had followed Proios to Constantinople.
 He also traveled to Bucharest and other parts of the Ottoman world.
-When he returned to Constantinople he became the teacher of the family of George Mavrokordatos and Konstantinos Hatzeris.
+When he returned to Constantinople, he became the teacher of the family of George Mavrokordatos and Konstantinos Hatzeris.
 Hatzeris was an interpreter for the Ottoman Fleet.
 Vamvas followed Proios and Hatzeris to Wallachia.
-By 1804, Hatzeris was beheaded and Vamvas returned to Constantinople.
+By 1804, Hatzeris was beheaded, and Vamvas returned to Constantinople.
 Vamvas began to teach the Phanariot families.
 Some of his students included Ephrosyne Mavrokordatos and Constantinos Soutsos.
 He participated in the compilation of an important Greek dictionary referred to as Kivotos (Κιβωτού).
 The director of the project was Proios.
 Around this period he joined the museum of the Magali Scoli tou Genous.
 In 1804, he took over as Headmaster of the Magali Scoli tou Genous.